rlworkgroup/garage/docs/user/docker.md

 ## NVIDIA image

-The garage NVIDIA images come with CUDA 10.2.
+The garage NVIDIA images come with CUDA 10.2 and cuDNN (required for tensorflow).

 ### Prerequisites for NVIDIA image